The semiclassical zeta function for geodesic flows on negatively curved manifolds

-From Claim \ref{Claim3}, the operator $(s-A')^{-1}\circ\widetilde{\cT}_{\omega_*}$ belongs to the trace class and is analytic with respect to $s$ on the region $\widetilde{R}(\omega_*)$.
-Hence we see that the resolvent $\cR(s)$ is meromorphic with respect to $s$ on the region $\widetilde{R}(\omega_*)$.
-This implies the former claim of the proposition.
-Below we give a more quantitative argument\footnote{We learned the following argument from the paper\cite{Sjostrand00} of Sj\"ostrand. } to get the latter claim.
+From Lemma \ref{Lemma3}, the operator $(s-A')^{-1}\circ\widetilde{\cT}_{\omega_*}$ belongs to the trace class and is holomorphic with respect to $s$ on the region $\widetilde{R}(\omega_*)$.
+Thus the resolvent $\cR(s)$ extends as a meromorphic family of Fredholm operators of index $0$ to the region $\widetilde{R}(\omega_*)$.
+This gives the former claim of the proposition.
+Below we provide a more quantitative argument\footnote{We learned the following argument from the paper \cite{Sjostrand00} of Sj\"ostrand. } to get the latter claim.
 To begin with, note that the resolvent $\cR(s)$ has a pole of order $m$ at $s_0\in \widetilde{R}(\omega_*)$ if and only if

-has a zero of order $m$ at $s=s_0$. \begin{Remark} The determinant $\det\mathcal{U}(s) $ is well-defined since $\mathcal{U}(s)$ is a perturbation of the identity operator by a trace class operator.
-We refer \cite{GohbergBook} for the trace and determinant of operators on Hilbert (or Banach) spaces. \end{Remark} From (\ref{eq:tracenorm_Tk}) and Claim \ref{Claim3}, we have
+has a zero of order $m$ at $s=s_0$. \begin{Remark} The determinant $\det\mathcal{U}(s) $ is well-defined since $\mathcal{U}(s)$ is a perturbation of the identity by a trace class operator.
+We refer \cite{GohbergBook} for the trace and determinant of operators on Hilbert (or Banach) spaces. \end{Remark} From (\ref{eq:tracenorm_Tk}) and Lemma \ref{Lemma3}, we have